 HACCP plan

-What is the first step in developing a HACCP plan?
+What is the First Step in Developing a HACCP Plan?
 Hazard Analysis Example

 Each step requires a thorough understanding of your establishment profile for a more practical application.
 The whole HACCP system starts by performing a critical hazard analysis.

-The first step in developing a HACCP plan for safe food requires individuals responsible for food safety to thoroughly understand their food operations and employee practices and gain deep knowledge of potential food safety hazards.
 The safety of consumers and your food supply from potential risks significantly depends on whether your HACCP team can perform hazard identification in your operations and adequately analyze them for critical control point assignment.

 What is the first step in developing a HACCP plan?

 After conducting the five preparatory steps to making a HACCP plan, your team needs to thoroughly analyze potential hazards before establishing any preventive measures.
 The objective of this step is to properly analyze the entire food system related to producing your food items.
-This analysis includes product formulation control, receiving raw materials, end-product testing, food supply storage methods, packing activity, and the delivery of your products to consumers.

 analyse potential hazards